BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 hope, on an item-by-item basis.
 Basically every bullet point in the "Overview" section is its own "folder" once imported into FilterTool.

+**NOTE:** One known incompatibility is with Shadowevil's "VaultHunter" mod.
+Best not to use both of them at the same time.
+See the "Compatibility" section, below, for details.

 Usage/Installation
 ------------------

 The recommended way to use this mod is with FilterTool/UCP.
+In FilterTool, select `Developer Tools` -> `Add Single Mod` and then select one of these two files:

+* `BL2 Better Loot Mod (Lootsplosion) - UCP Compat` - Default drop weights
+  which I'm personally happy with.
+Many folks may find these a bit extreme.
+  This version probably makes more sense in Normal mode than it does in UVHM.
+* `BL2 Better Loot Mod (Reasonable Drops) - UCP Compat` - More reasonable
+  drop weights.
+This version may be more suitable for UVHM, where lots of Legendary drops might be excessive. *(Work in Progress - needs tweaking+testing, etc)*

-In FilterTool, select `Developer Tools` -> `Add Single Mod` and then select the file file `BL2 Better Loot Mod by Apocalyptech - UCP Compat` (without any extensions).
-You'll have a new folder for this mod underneath the `mods` folder at the bottom, and can turn parts on or off at will.
+Once the mod has been added, you'll have a new folder for this mod underneath the `mods` folder at the bottom, and can turn parts on or off at will.

-If for whatever reason you don't want to use FilterTool, there is also a standalone version at `BL2 Better Loot Mod by Apocalyptech - Standalone`, and an offline standalone version at `BL2 Better Loot Mod by Apocalyptech - Standalone Offline`.
+If for whatever reason you don't want to use FilterTool, there are also standalone versions at `BL2 Better Loot Mod (*) - Standalone`, and an offline standalone version at `BL2 Better Loot Mod (*) - Standalone Offline`.
 Simply copy the file into the game's `steamassets/binaries` directory with an easy-to-type filename, and then run `exec <filename>` from the console to load it on its own.
 It works quite well by itself.